thoth-tech/documentation/docs/Splashkit/Applications/Meeting Minutes/BelowTheSurfaceDesignDocument.md

 ## Key Terminologies

-**Operational Rules**: Those that directly guide behavior concerning being able to complete a level of the game.
+**Operational Rules**: Those that directly guide behaviour concerning being able to complete a level of the game.

 **Constitutive Rules**: Those that have a creative function, such as moving pipes to clear a